On the traces of Hawaii's past

 The newest and most exclusive of the tours at Iolani Palace.
 The Chamberlain Tour gives visitors a glimpse behind closed doors for one hour on Thursdays and Fridays at 3:00 p.m. and opens new perspectives and backgrounds of life at Iolani Palace.

-Small groups of up to four people, for example, are given the opportunity to visit rooms such as the chamberlain's office suite in the basement.
+Small groups of up to four people, for example, are allowed to visit rooms such as the chamberlain's office suite in the basement.
 Here, visitors can experience the exciting stories of the former monarchs of the Iolani Palace.
-Likewise, insight is provided into the royal library and also the palace galleries.
+Furthermore, insight is provided into the royal library and also the palace galleries.

 - Adults: $49.95